grafana/grafana/docs/sources/dashboards/create-reports/index.md

 Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 9.1.0 and later and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).
 {{% /admonition %}}

 You can save a report as a draft at any point during the report creation or update process.
-You can save a report as a draft even if it is missing required fields, and the report will not be sent according to its schedule while it is a draft.
+You can save a report as a draft even if it's missing required fields.
+Also, the report won't be sent according to its schedule while it's a draft.

 ### Choose template variables